malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 requires interacting with other particles in the liquid, which gives the diffusional timescale to motion.
-With the diffusion constant of the trimer molecule begin described by the Vogel--Tammann--Fulcher relation, (@eq:VTF) the exponential dependence on temperature drastically reduces the possible rate of crystal growth as the temperature drops.
+With the diffusion constant of the trimer molecule being described by the Vogel--Tammann--Fulcher relation, (@eq:VTF) the exponential dependence on temperature drastically reduces the possible rate of crystal growth as the temperature drops.
 The Wilson--Frenkel theory describes growth